MATHIESON AND RECOVERY

 ‘I want this to be definitely and distinctly understood that Mr. Mathieson is there as our railway manager, and that I am not going to bring any pressure upon him to induce him to alter his views… We say that this matter is so serious that the Government have no right to direct him with regard to it, but Parliament has a perfect right to direct him to revert to the old rates… and take the responsibility of their action upon themselves…They will not shelter themselves behind the statement that the Railways Commissioner made the reduction.
 They will say openly –“You tell us that these reductions mean a loss of £30,000 a year to the revenue, and we will place that sum on the Estimates.”

 At the sudden realisation that their insistence on forcing a rate reduction would mean increased taxation, there were cries of ‘No, no!’
-And there the matter rested, with Mathieson free to use his well-exercised commercial nous, which was to ‘charge what the traffic would bear’: any higher charge would lose business, and any lower would unnecessarily depress railway revenue.
+And there the matter rested, with Mathieson free to use his well-exercised commercial nous, which was to ‘charge what the traffic would bear’.
+A charge too high would lose business, and one too low would unnecessarily depress railway revenue.
 This had been the basis of railway rating from the beginning and would remain while they were a virtual transport monopoly, well into the 20th Century.

 Mathieson immediately retaliated by seeking to withdraw some of the free passes to Members of Parliament and their families, or otherwise insist parliament pay £400 for the lost revenue.
 A cynical journalist commented that ‘it is evident that he does not grasp fully the raison d’etre of his office.
 He was appointed to make the Railways, not members of Parliament, pay.’